bigcarl35/Luashitacast-Scripts/README.md

 **/slot name|position gear**: Equips the passed piece of gear and locks the equipment slot.
 **/tank**: Turns on/off equipping TP tank gear.
 Only available to: PLD,NIN,DRK,WAR,THF,RDM,RUN.
 **/unlock: [all|#'s|names]**: Unlock equipment slot(s) so luashitacast can change item.
-**/validate "name"**: Analyses the passed gearset and validates it.
 **/wsdistance [#]**: Turns on/off distance check on melee weapon skill.
 Also supports changing the the default distance from 4.7 yalms to whatever you want.
 **/wswap**: Turns on/off whether automatic gear swapping allowed.
 All jobs except SMN and BLM